Slade Alive, Vol. 2: Critical reception

-AllMusic retrospectively said: "Slade Alive, Vol. 2, like all live Slade, is searing.
+In a retrospective review, Geoff Ginsberg of AllMusic said: "Slade Alive, Vol. 2, like all live Slade, is searing.
 The album is excellent, both in terms of performance and sound quality.
 They also did a great job of selecting material for this disc.
 A nice balance of classics and newer material that hadn't really been heard before.
 Slade has by this point developed into a full-fledged heavy metal band while retaining everything that made them great in the first place."